tlevine/dada.pink/data/index.md

 could be lower-class data professionals, university students, or non-data professionals who want to move into data.

+It's a bit odd that such introductory trainings are given by such knowledgable data scientists.
+Aren't they too busy doing data science themselves?
+Why can't less knowledgeable data scientists give these trainings?
+I see a few reasons.

+1. It turns out that trainings by less prominent data scientists are starting to happen, as several data science bootcamps are springing up.
+2. There isn't really much demand for [data scientists](#data-scientists), so it's cheap and easy to hire the most prominent ones.
+3. The main purpose of the training is to associate students with the high-class instructor; the learning is secondary.
+4. If you are coming from a completely different field, it's hard to distinguish real stuff from complete hogwash.
+In such a case, taking a course from a very prominent and well respected instructor is a decent idea.

 ## The future
 The trend towards more data will continue, and the field of data will